Abina2424/user-retention-prediction/README.md

 ## 💡 Key Insights
 1. **Social Proof > Sentiment:** Analysis of **Feature Importance** revealed that **'Rating Count'** is a significantly stronger predictor of retention than the **'Rating'** score itself.
 2. **Engagement Thresholds:** Apps with high interaction volume show exponentially higher retention rates, suggesting that getting users to perform "recurring actions" (like rating) is the primary driver of loyalty.

+## Conclusion
+By moving from a reactive to a proactive retention strategy, this system allows stakeholders to maximize Customer Lifetime Value (CLV).
+The insights gained—specifically the importance of interaction volume over sentiment—provide a clear roadmap for product engagement strategies.

 ## 🚀 How to Run
 1. Clone the repository: